syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ![Timeline view in xamarin forms](timeline-view-images/xamarin-forms-timeline-view-days-count.png)

-## Timeline view based on day, week, work week and month.
+## Timeline view based on day, week, work week, and month.

-You can achieve timeline day, timeline week, timeline work week and timeline month views with default value of `DaysCount`, by dynamically switching between day, week, work week and month views to timeline view with respective visible dates.
+You can achieve timeline day, timeline week, timeline work week, and timeline month view with the default value of `DaysCount` by dynamically switching between day, week, work week, and month view to timeline view with respective visible dates.

 >**NOTE**
 For other value of `DaysCount`, only timeline view visible dates will be displayed as mentioned days count on dynamic view switching.